UKM-HUB/ukm_hub/README.md

 ![UKMHUB](ukmhub.png?raw=true "Optional Title")

 UKMHUB web app create a bridge between corporate and SME's (Small & Medium Enterprises) with the same category in google map view.
-Corporate can see the details of UKM and vice versa.
+Corporate can see the details of UKM (SME's) and vice versa.
 Create buy request and sell request to integrate both of them for Indonesia's UKM better future

 # END POINT